Cancer Firsts at the University of Chicago Medicine

 Today, our pediatric and adult bone marrow transplant programs treat about 100 patients a year for leukemia, lymphoma, various solid tumors, and genetic diseases.

 Janet Rowley, MD, discovered the first consistent chromosome translocations associated with cancer, a finding that helped to demonstrate that cancer was a genetic disease.
 Before Rowley, few scientists suspected that chromosomal aberrations caused tumors.
 The established view was that abnormal chromosomes were manifestations of generalized chaos within leukemia and lymphoma cells.
 But Rowley wondered if something else might be going on with those damaged pieces of DNA, and continued to examine thousands of chromosomes from patients.

 Her persistence bore fruit.
-Beginning in 1972, she made a number of remarkable discoveries, including the landmark finding that an abnormally short chromosome associated with chronic myelogenous leukemia (CML) was not a chromosome deletion, as many scientists had thought, but an exchange (known as a traslocation) of segments between two chromosomes.
+Beginning in 1972, she made a number of remarkable discoveries, including the landmark finding that an abnormally short chromosome associated with chronic myelogenous leukemia (CML) was not a chromosome deletion, as many scientists had thought, but an exchange (known as a translocation) of segments between two chromosomes.
 Rowley's contributions to identifying chromosomal abnormalities in leukemias and lymphomas have changed the way these diseases are diagnosed and treated.

-Rowley has received many honors, including both the Lasker Award and the National Medal of Science in 1998 and, in 2009, the Genetics Prize from the Peter and Patricia Gruber Foundation and the Presidential Medal of Freedom, the nation's highest civilian honor.
+Rowley received many honors, including both the Lasker Award and the National Medal of Science in 1998 and, in 2009, the Genetics Prize from the Peter and Patricia Gruber Foundation and the Presidential Medal of Freedom, the nation's highest civilian honor.